2025 Teams

 San Francisco Bay Area, California

-BAD (Bay Area Dragons) is from the San Francisco Bay Area.
-BAD was the first dragonboat club formed in the Bay Area in 1995 and officially registered in 1996; with our founders introducing the dragonboat paddling sport to California.
-We are celebrating our 28th anniversary this year!
+Bay Area Dragons (BAD) is from the San Francisco Bay Area.
+BAD was the first dragon boat club formed in the Bay Area in 1995 and officially registered in 1996; with our founders introducing the dragonboat paddling sport to California.
 Our club is made up of members of all ages from all over the San Francisco Bay Area, with diverse backgrounds.
 We share a common love of the dragonboating sport, we love to eat and travel and have fun!
 Our members range in age from the tender teens to prime premier to vintage masters LOL.
 BAD focuses on training paddlers, racing local and international races, promoting DB, and we host an annual bay area corporate novice charity race at our home base in Foster City every summer.
-This is our first time at this Portland Dragonboat Festival and we are excited to bring our newer crew of adults and youth paddlers to get more race experience at your beautiful race venue!
-Come by and say hello, we're the ones in the green/blue jerseys.
-Thank you for hosting a wonderful festival!
+This year's team, the Youngbloods, primarily consists of our younger, newer paddlers.

 Website